 And let’s cleanse the rice-cake flavor of JSON from our palate with something more entertaining.

 In 2015, programmer Eric Wastl created a terrific series of programming puzzles called Advent of Code.
-Though I recommend the whole set—and I’m looking forward to this year’s edition—Eric let me write this tutorial around my favorite puzzle from 2015, Some Assembly Required.
+Though I recommend the whole set—and I’m looking forward to this year’s edition—Eric let me build this tutorial around my favorite puzzle from 2015, Some Assembly Required.
 The description below is by Eric.

 This year, little Bobby Tables got a set of wires and bitwise logic gates!
 Unfortunately, little Bobby is under the recommended age range, and he needs help assembling the circuit.